landonb/git-bump-version-tag/README.md

     (git-bump) $ pip install pep440-version-compare-cli
     ```

-  Remember, if you use a virtual environemtn, you'll have to load
+  Remember, if you use a virtual environment, you'll have to load
   the "venv" before you can use this command, e.g.,

     ```shell